biohackerellie/music-app/README.md

-# EPKlabs Music Player
+# React Music App in Docker
 # [Live Site](https://music.epklabs.com)
 ![site](./Site.png)
 ## Front end made with React, Redux Toolkit, Vite, and Tailwind CSS.

 ## Backend made with Express and SQLite.

-# EPKlabs Music Player 1.0 Release Notes
+# React Music App in Docker 1.0 Release Notes

-I'm excited to announce the first official release of EPK Labs Music Player.
+I'm excited to announce the first official release of React Music App in Docker.
 This version includes a wide range of features designed to provide an immersive and easy-to-use music streaming experience.
 Here's what you can expect:

 ## Music Streaming Experience
 Currently, you can listen to all of my released music.
 Select a track from the list list and enjoy continuous playback with minimal latency.